VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

   into a python virtual environment managed by Tox_
 * build yocto images using supported boot modes (qspi and sdmmc)
 * optionally create sdcard image from sdmmc build
-* deploy qspi build artifacts to bootable sdcard rootfs
+* deploy qspi build artifacts to sdcard (bootable or empty)

 .. _Tox: https://github.com/tox-dev/tox